Mobile Film School (non-accredited) in San Diego, California

 SBP is based in San Diego, California where owner and founder of the mobile film resource center resides.
 On September 4, 2012 we issued a press release announcing the Mobile Film School (non-accredited).
 Conrad Mess, who lives in Spain is well known globally as a pioneer in the mobile film industry.

 The official launch of our school took place in San Diego in February 2013 as a three-day master class.
-Max Schleser attended and presented during the workshop.
+Max Schleser of MINA traveled from New Zealand and presented during the workshop.
 The photo below features Max Schleser (sitting right) with Jeff Turboff (standing) and Perry Dixon.

 “I learned so much in this class it felt like an on the job training with a production company.
 I learned how to use my phone as an audio recorder separate from just visual recording, how to edit with multiple apps, lighting, adding music and so much more.
 I couldn’t get this on my own without MFS.” – Perry Dixon about the Mobile Film School in San Diego.